Difference between MySQL Text vs Varchar

 Output:

-The server will generate the error message because as we have increased the column size by1 then, the total row size becomes 65536 that is too big.
-Thus, the query statement becomes fail.
+The server will generate the error message because as we have increased the column size by1 then, the total row size becomes 65536, which is too big.
+Thus, the query statement becomes fails.

 While storing the VARCHAR type values, the MySQL server does not remove spaces.
 However, the server will maintain the trailing spaces during the insertion or selection of Varchar values.